AxelUser/maltsev.space/src/posts/008-bloom-filters-pt1/index.md

  import { SimpleBloomFilter, ParameterCalculator } from '$lib/components/visualization/bloom-filters';
 </script>

->This post is the first part of a small series where we’ll dive deep into the world of Bloom filters.
-Today, we’ll focus on the classic Bloom filter and break down how it works.
-In the next parts, we’ll explore more advanced variants and optimizations that make Bloom filters even more powerful.
+There’s a special category of data structures known as probabilistic data structures — and I have a soft spot for some of them.
+One of my absolute favorites is the Bloom filter.
+It’s a beautifully simple concept that tackles a surprisingly common challenge: how can we quickly check whether something belongs to a set — without eating up loads of memory?

-There’s a special kind of data structure out there called _probabilistic data structures_ — and I have a soft spot for some of them.
-One of my personal favorites is the **Bloom filter**.
-It’s a beautifully simple idea that solves a very common problem: how to check if something is in a set without using too much memory, even if that means sacrificing a bit of accuracy.
+Even though Bloom filters aren’t something most of us use directly in everyday business code, they quietly work behind the scenes in the infrastructure of modern distributed systems, databases, and web services.

-Even though most of us don’t reach for Bloom filters in our day-to-day business code, they quietly power many parts of modern distributed systems, databases, and web services behind the scenes.
+Instead of storing the actual data, Bloom filters use a clever combo of hash functions and bit arrays to give us lightning-fast answers to a very simple question: is this thing definitely not in the set — or is it maybe there?

-Instead of storing actual data, Bloom filters use a clever mix of hash functions and bit arrays to answer membership queries incredibly fast and with minimal memory.
-That makes them perfect for situations where we just need to know if something is "definitely not present" or "maybe present."
+This post is a deep dive — it’s long, and we’ll take our time walking through how Bloom filters work, how they’re built, and how they behave.
+But if you're just here to see it in action, feel free to jump straight to the [interactive playground](#live-demo) and try it out yourself.
+Or, if you’re ready to tune your own Bloom filter, head over to the [calculator](#play-with-the-numbers) to configure parameters for your use case.

 ## Contents